 Recently, there has been a bit of hubbub rippling through the internet and the television morning talk shows regarding reports of a new astrological sign discovered by NASA.
-Last January, an article was updated on NASA’s SpacePlace educational site that took a little jab at Astrologers and Astrology itself by indicating that perhaps the Babylonians got a little sloppy and left out a sign called Ophiuchus.
+In January 2016, an article was updated on NASA’s SpacePlace educational site that took a little jab at Astrologers (and Astrology itself) by indicating that perhaps the Babylonians got a little sloppy and left out a sign called Ophiuchus.

-Over the last few weeks, the media has run with the story and many outlets allege that many people have to change their Sun Signs.
+Over the last few years, the media has run with the story and many outlets and web sites allege that many people have to change their Sun Signs.
 While this situation has made it clear that NASA doesn’t understand the philosophy and language of astrology, it is fortunate that most astrologers have a basic working knowledge of astronomy.

 Ophiuchus is indeed a small constellation of stars that sits roughly between Scorpio and Sagittarius from our perspective on Earth.
 This is not a newly discovered group of stars.
 Both Astrologers and Astronomers have known of the existence of Ophiuchus for more than a millennium.
 It has its own rich symbolism and mythology, but it isn’t an astrological sign.
 There are 88 constellations that are visible from the Earth and the majority are not used in modern Western Astrology as signs.